-5.3 Data Analysis Tools
+5.3 SDQA Tools for analysis

-The Data Quality Assessment will rely on several tools such as the electronics logging, the engineering facility database, the science platform.
-It is also important to have the right data visualization tools to facilitate the understanding of the correlation between the data quality and the observatory state.
+Science Data Quality Assessment will rely on a suite of tools including as the electronic logging, the engineering facility database (EFD), and the Rubin Science Platform (RSP).
+There is also a complementary set data visualization tools to facilitate the understanding of the correlation between the data quality and the observatory state.